Zamfara State: Languages

-Hausa is the official language of the state.
-Other main languages spoken in Zamfara are English, French, Fulfulde, Arabic; minority populations also speak languages like: Yoruba and Igbo.
+This is one of the official languages of the state.

-The Kainji languages C'Lela and Gwamhi-Wuri are spoken in Gummi LGA.
-Ut-Ma'in is also spoken in the state and in Kebbe, Sokoto State and in Fakai, Kebbi State.
+English is spoken by the Zamfara state government as an official language, and Arabic language is spoken by the Muslim ummah and Islamic clerics.

 Economy

 Agriculture and gold mining are the state's main occupations and the central source of income.
 Irrigation is required for cereals and legumes, hence the slogan "farming is our pride".

 Over 80 percent of the population is engaged in agriculture.
 Major products include millet, guinea corn, maize, rice, groundnut, cotton, tobacco and beans.
-The State is known as farming is our pride because Agriculture provides foodstuff, raw materials and employment opportunities to young people in the State.
+The State is known as farming is our pride because Agriculture provides foodstuffs, raw materials and employment opportunities for young people in the State.

+The state is one of the poorest in Nigeria and has one of the highest incidences of extreme poverty (over 60% of the population) according to World Bank data from 2018.

 Natural resources

 Zamfara state has many natural resources, some are: